 O=Objective Information

-Include specific information about the client's performance.
+O = Objective InformationInclude specific information about the client's performance.
 Such information can be recorded as percentage (%) of accuracy or the recording procedure of the particular program being used.
 Examples: Client achieved 80% accuracy of final consonants in words; client was 90% successful in following two-stage commands.

 A=Assessment